66Ton99/fpPaymentPlugin/README.markdown

 # fpPaymentPlugin

-It depends on sfDoctrineGuardPlugin
+It depends on sfDoctrineGuardPlugin but connection does not hardcoded

 sfSslRequirementPlugin - recommended plugin for ssl support

-You have to enable "fpPaymentCheckout" module in the settings.yml
+You have to enable "fpPaymentCheckout" module

-{{{
+_settings.yml_
     all:
       .settings:
         enabled_modules:
           - fpPaymentCheckout
-}}}